Tucson Labiaplasty Surgery Information, Benefits and Risks

 What should I expect after a labiaplasty?

 You will wear a sanitary pad since the incisions can ooze for a day or so.
 This is normal because the labial tissue has very good blood supply.
-You should rest and eat a healthy diet high in protein to speed up the healing process.
+You should rest and eat a healthy diet that is high in protein to speed up the healing process.
 You may remove your dressings and shower as soon as you get home from the procedure.
 We allow you to do this because we use soap to clean the area before starting the procedure and you will have some bleeding during the procedure.
 It is easiest if we let you go home and shower to remove the excess soap and blood.
 You will feel much more comfortable after you are clean and showered.
 You will return to our office for your first post-operative exam one week after surgery.
 You will be swollen for about three weeks after surgery and may return to sexual activity when you feel comfortable.
 A low-grade fever is not uncommon during the healing process.
 If you have any questions during the recovery phase, please do not hesitate to call the office any time, day or night.

 What are the benefits of a labiaplasty?